uwdata/living-papers-template/index.md

 # Citations

-Citations can be defined in [BibTeX](https://en.wikipedia.org/wiki/BibTeX) format, either in an external file (listed under the `references` key of the article metadata) or included anywhere in the document in a `bibliography` block:
+Citations can be defined in [BibTeX](https://en.wikipedia.org/wiki/BibTeX) format, either in an external file (listed under the `references` key of the article metadata) or included anywhere in the document in a `bibliography` block.
+An example of a bibliography block for BibTeX is shown below.

-For BibTeX,
 ``` {.smaller}
 ~~~ bibliography
 @inproceedings{conlen2021,